huskynz/Malteo-Winery/README.md

 ## About The Project
 This is a project im working on for a assment im usieng a few HTML componts that get loaded via JS

+To open this site on windows you just need to run opensite.bat This will start a local http server that to can access in your browser at 127.0.0.1
 ## Built With
 - [Html](#)
 - [css](#)